renaissance-publishing/renaissance/content/chapters/21-races.md

 ### Herders

-  - Herders are tall, thin and *roughly* humanoid—besides the layer of short fur, the large, deer-like eyes, the antlers and the hooves.
+  - Herders are tall, thin and *roughly* humanoid — besides the layer of short fur, the large, deer-like eyes, the antlers and the hooves.

   - They are also *extremely* fast, and more than a little skittish.